FabricMC/fabric-docs/develop/getting-started/project-structure.md

 description: An overview of the structure of a Fabric mod project.
 authors:
   - IMB11
-authors-nogithub:
-  - mineblock11
-  - juuz
-  - solidblock
+  - JamiesWhiteShirt
-  - fudge
+  - Juuxel
-  - jamieswhiteshirt
+  - SolidBlock-cn
   - falseresync
+  - i509VCB
-  - i509vcb
+  - natanfudge
 ---

 This page will go over the structure of a Fabric mod project, and the purpose of each file and folder in the project.